• Home

 Example Script

-Dr Rahmandar notes, “You cannot develop a substance use disorder unless you are exposed to substances in the first place.”
+Empowering Choices and Building Life Skills: Dr Rahmandar notes, “You cannot develop a substance use disorder unless you are exposed to substances in the first place.”
 Choice matters.
-Kids with higher genetic risk can sometimes escape the cycle by simply never starting, or starting much later than peers.
-Again, we cannot overemphasise the need for all of the community to be on the same page when it comes to substance use.
+Kids with higher genetic risk can sometimes escape the cycle by simply never starting or starting much later than peers.
+Again, we cannot overemphasise the need for all the community to be on the same page when it comes to substance use.
 Actors in the community who continue to demand their ‘liberty’ to use psychotropic toxins that bring harm not only to themselves, but on both passive and active levels, negatively impact communities, families and children, must be called out.

-Equip Kids With Skills
+Equip Kids with Skills

-1. Refusal Skills: Practise saying “no” using real-world examples and role-play.
-A person’s NO is the most powerful protective weapon in their tool kit of resilience – teach them how to use it, and help them not give it up when they are in toxic coercive or seductive environments.
+1. Refusal Skills: Practise saying "no" using real-world examples and role-play.
+A person’s NO is the most powerful protective weapon in their tool kit of resilience - teach them how to use it and help them not give it up when they are in toxic coercive or seductive environments.

 2. Exit Strategies: Pre-plan texts or code words they can use if they need to leave an uncomfortable situation.

 3. Safe Environments: Monitor social circles.
-It’s important to know who your kids friends are, but also to know about their family.
-You become the instigator of social events and make your home ‘the safe space’.
+It’s important to know who your kids’ friends are, but also to know about their family.
+You become the instigator of social events and make your home ‘The safe space’.
 Of course, try to avoid open suspicion of people, be discerning, ask careful questions and always balance this with trust.

 4. Healthy Activities: Sports, arts, volunteering, and meaningful hobbies absorb time and fill key social and emotional needs.